Reach out now to receive a discount on a 2025 CEP assessment or advisory project.

 Share this Post:

 “You hate to compare funders, but some just make the process insurmountable.
 Others make the process so easy that you wonder if they are throwing money at you without any thought.
-With you feel they are thoughtful, thorough and diligent throughout the process.” -Anonymous grantee
+With [our funder] you feel they are thoughtful, thorough and diligent throughout the process.” -Anonymous grantee

 Inefficient, needless, or outdated application and reporting/evaluation processes undermine funder effectiveness by taking scarce time and money away from mission-related activities.
 They also throw a monkey wrench into funder-grantee relationships—and CEP research has shown that the strength of funder-grantee relationships is instrumental to funders’ capacity to have positive impact on grantee organizations.
 Project Streamline is a collaborative initiative of grantmakers and grantseekers that has identified some of the pitfalls of selection and reporting processes, and how to avoid them.
 The report, Drowning in Paperwork, Distracted from Purpose identifies four principles for streamlining grantmaking processes: